transcom/mymove-docs/docs/tools/feature-flags/how-to-use-feature-flags.md

 Use the [evaluation
 console](https://www.flipt.io/docs/introduction#evaluation-console) to
 see if the results are what you expected.
-Go to [http://localhost:9080](http://localhost:9080) to see the flipt console locally.
+Go to [http://localhost:9080](http://localhost:9080) to see the Flipt console locally.

 ## Updating feature flag deployments